Bemesko/self-hosted-runner/README.md

 * [X] Make optional parameter for docker username

+* [ ] Specify runner name and tags in a configuration file perhaps

 * [ ] Consider adding other types of runners? (currently only supports linux x64)